 Currently, there exists an increasing trend in education towards a more learner-centered and decentralized learning.
-There are initiatives aiming towards the integration of third-party external tools, mainly Web 2.0 tools, in personal and virtual learning environments (VLEs and PLEs) [2], making them more flexible and configurable.
+There are initiatives aiming towards the integration of third-party external tools, mainly Web 2.0 tools, in personal and virtual learning environments (VLEs and PLEs) [2], making them more flexible and configurable for participants (teachers or students).
 Hereafter, we will refer to these PLEs and VLEs as flexible and personal learning environments (F&PLE).
-Computer-Supported Collaborative Learning (CSCL) scenarios are an example within TEL where these technologies are employed in order to improve learning and teaching [7] [12].
+Computer-Supported Collaborative Learning (CSCL) scenarios are an example within TEL where these technologies are employed in order to improve learning and teaching [11] [21].

-When evaluating a CSCL situation, the analysis of the collaboration among participants becomes a central issue [11].
-This has been a strong trend in CSCL in the last years, mostly focused on detailed interaction analysis methods, which provide highly detailed accounts of the collaboration, appropriate for the research purposes [6].
-However, teachers need a more abstract idea of collaboration, easier to interpret so that they can react on time if needed.
-But monitoring collaboration in the decentralized contexts found when using F&PLEs is not trivial [9].
+When evaluating a CSCL situation, the analysis of the collaboration among participants becomes a central issue [20].
+This has been a strong trend in CSCL in the last years, mostly focused on detailed interaction analysis methods, which provide highly detailed accounts of the collaboration, appropriate for research purposes [10].
+However, in real scenarios, participants need a more abstract idea of collaboration, easier to interpret so that teachers can react on time if needed [5], and students can self-regulate their learning [19].
+But monitoring collaboration in the decentralized contexts found when using F&PLEs is not trivial [14]: the information retrieved and the access to it are heterogeneous; and the lack of data sharing standards between the learning software and the analysis tools reduces the probability of compatibility.

 The present work aims to delve into the problem of data gathering in decentralized and heterogeneous contexts for collaboration monitoring purposes.
-A solution is proposed to support monitoring in an architecture that already integrates VLEs and external tools, GLUE!
+A solution is proposed to add monitoring functionalities to an existing architecture devoted to integrate VLEs and PLEs with external tools, named GLUE!
 (Group Learning Uniform Environment) [2].
 An illustrative example, based on a real CSCL experience in higher education, is presented.
 This example provides initial evidences about the feasibility of monitoring using the proposed architectural solution.